geemus/notes/kindle/multipliers.md

 ## Dealing with Diminishers

 * Don't wait for perfect behavior, celebrate anything in the right direction.
+* Be wary of doubling down when threatened or when your ideas are not heard.
+* The best way out of diminishing is to lead like a multiplier yourself.
+* Instead of responding with criticism and avoidance, respond with intellectual curiosity.
+* Strategies:
+  * It's not necessarilly about you.
+  * Diminishing isn't inevitable.
+  * You can lead your leader.
+* Level 1: Defenses Against the Dark Arts of Diminishing Managers
+  * Turn Down the Volume - It's easy to assume our contribution isn't being valued; however, in reality, they probably just value their own contribution more.
+  * Strengthen Other Connections
+  * Retreat and Regroup - Instead of attempting to win, just stay in the game.
+  * Send the Rigth Signals - Primary cause of micromanaging is a concern that something won't get completed fully or correctly.
+  * Assert Your Capaility - Sometimes you just need to tell someone that you don't need help.
+  * Ask for Performance Intel - When things get prescriptive, ask to back up and get more context and direction.
+    * What is the target, and why is it important?
+    * Am I actually hitting the target?
+  * Shop for a New Boss - Note, if you keep being surrounded by diminishers, it may partly be you.
+* Level 2: Multiplying Up
+  * Exploit Your Boss's Strengths
+  * Give Them a User's Guide - Broadcast your capabilities to help colleagues understand, or simply tell them what you are good at and how you can best be used.
+Give your genious a name and outline specific ways it can be put to work.
+If you want to work at your highest point of contribution, you need to let people know your value.
+  * Listen to Learn - Instead of going into battle, look for common ground.
+  * Admit Your Mistakes - Set the tone by admitting mistakes, sharing learning, and letting the boss know you are smarter each time.
+  * Sign Up for a Stretch - Send signals that you are ready to tackle a challenge that is a size too big.
+  * Invite Them to the Party - When blocked, diminishers work even more aggressively to insert themselves.
+Transparency signals that all is well and you have nothing to hide.
+By initiating you maintain more control over how the boss contributes/engages, minimizing bungee-boss dynamics.
+* Level 3: Inspiring Multiplier Leadership in Others
+  * Assume Positive Intent
+  * Address One Issue at a Time - If we unload all our frustrations, diminishers may feel attacked and retreat to what they know best, shutting down ideas that are not their own.
+  * Celebrate Progress - Give yourself permission to be better than your boss, and watch the organization take notice.
+* You can break the spiral by better asserting your capabilities or becoming the leader you wish you had.

 ## Becoming a Multiplier

+* Near universal three-step reaction to Multipliers: Resonance, realization of accidental diminishing, and resolve to be a multiplier.
+* Accelerators:
+  * Start with the Assumptions
+  * Work the Extremes - Zenger-Folkman study demonstrates leaders don't need to be good at everything.
+They need mastery of a small number of skills and a lack of showstopping weaknesses.
+Focus on the extremes of neutralizing weaknesses and topping off strengths.
+  * Run an Experiment
+  * Brace Yourself for Setbacks - Be kind to yourself as you continue to make mistakes and share your strategy with colleagues who are likely to encourage you along the way.
+  * Ask a Colleague - Let a colleague choose your experiment for you. ie If I want to bring out the best in those I lead, which experiment would help me most?
+* Encourage and coach self-assessment and adjustment.
+New beliefs need reinforcement and validation, focus on celebrating and sharing progress.
+* Strong cultures have these traits:
+  * Common language - Words and phrases that hold common meaning within a community based on opinions, principles and values.
+  * Learned behaviors - A set of learned responses to stimuli.
+  * Shared beliefs - The accetpance of something as true.
+  * Heroes and legends - People who are admired or idealized for their qualities, behavior, and/or achievements and the stories told about their heroic actions.
+  * Rituals and norms - Consistent behavior regularly followed by an individual or a group.
+* When new ideas become new norms, you have cultivated a sustainable culture.
+* Building Deep Culture
+  * Common Language
+    * Hold a book talk.
+    * Discuss accidental diminishers.
+  * Learned Behavior
+    * Introduce Multiplier mindsets.
+    * Teach Multiplier skills.
+    * Fuse Multipliers with daily decisions.
+  * Shared Beliefs - Peaks and perimeters are defined.
+People know what earns hero status and what gets kicked out.
+Core beliefs aout leadership should be defined and validated more frequently than violated.
+    * Codify a leadership ethos.
+    * Spotlight Multiplier moments - don't need to wait for an award, spotlight efforts along the way.
+    * Measure managers.
+  * Rituals and Norms
+    * Pilot a Multiplier practice.
+    * Integrate practices with business metrics.
+* Successful implementations typically start in the middle.
+When execs notice positive outcomes they are quick to join.
+Start small and build a series of wins.
+* Draw on the power of community to spark and sustain momentum, especially when you encounter setbacks.